 Each event featured a different soundtrack, including some renditions of well known hits.
 Richard Berry's song "Louie Louie" accompanies the titles, while The Safari's hit "Wipe Out" sounds out during the surfing event.

 Set under a crashing pipeline wave, players gain speed to do aerial tricks and avoid falling off their board.
 Most versions of the game rate the player on a 10.0 scale, though some give points to the number of rotations in an aerial trick.

 Players are given a time limit in which to earn points for rotation and hand plant tricks in a skateboarding half pipe.
 Not only must they execute these tricks, but they must turn their board in time to descend the ramp and keep momentum into the next trick.

 This event requires throwing a frisbee to a partner off the screen.
 Players time their button presses to a meter to execute angle and speed and, once released, gain control of the offscreen player the catch the flying disk.
 Points are earned for successful catches.

 Players ride along a dirt track with ramps and obstacles, doing wheelies, flips and spins to earn points.
 They are also judge on the time it takes to reach the goal, which can be impeded by falling off the bike or crashing.

 Juggling a hackysack with feet, head, and body, players must keep the bag from touching the ground while doing fancy moves to earn more points.
-This event is commonly remembered as the one in which you can hit the seagull with the bag for bonus points.
+Players can hit seagulls with the bag for bonus points.